metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 We (try to) use US English for identifiers while using GB English for the documentation.
 This is intended and not a bug!

+Some CPAN smoke testers fail some of the test scripts (notably #11, #14, #20 and #41) when the size of their virtual terminal is too small (height less than 12 lines)

 # METHODS

 ## **import** - import and initialisation of UI::Various package